Are Dachshunds Still Used for Hunting?

 The name Dachshund (pronounced: Dahks-hunt) means “badger dog.”
 In German, dachs means “badger,” hund means “dog.”
 Some other proper names in Germany are Dackel and Teckel.

-Are Dachshunds Still Used For Hunting?
+Are Dachshunds Still Used For Hunting Today?

 Are Dachshunds Good for Hunting?

-In the past, it was mainly the standard-sized Dachshund that was used for Badger Hunting.
-The Miniature Dachshund came along later on and was used for smaller game like rabbit, squirrel, and prairie dogs.
-Nowadays, Hunters in the USA and Europe are using Miniature and Standard Dachshunds for badger hunting.
-In the Western part of the United States, dachshunds have also been used to track down wounded deer (Blood Tracking).
+Nowadays, hunters in the US and Europe are using Miniature and Standard Dachshunds for badger hunting.
+In the Western part of the United States, Dachshunds have also been used to track down wounded deer (Blood Tracking).

 Hunters use a transmitter collar to help keep track of their hunting dachshunds while they are underground.
-When using this special tracking collar, the hunter has a more accurate location to dig and help flush out the hunted animal.
+When using this special tracking collar, the hunter has a more accurate location to dig down and help flush out the hunted animal.

 Different Dachshund Coats: